DigitalPasts/openDANES/index.md

 Welcome to OpenDANES, the official portal of the Digital Ancient Near Eastern Studies Network.
 Our mission is to promote the integration of computational approaches with traditional historical, archaeological and philological methods.
 The network also focuses on the critical use of digital text analysis and visual analysis of ancient Near Eastern objects.

+**The DANES 2024 conference is underway!** The conference will take place on zoom on 4-5 December.
+Go to the [conference website](https://digitalpasts.github.io/DANES2024/){:target="_blank"} for more details and [register to attend the virtual conference via Eventbrite](https://www.eventbrite.com/e/danes-2024-conference-tickets-1046299920227?aff=oddtdtcreator){:target="_blank"}!

-We publish tutorials, original research articles, project reviews, and annotated resources that explore the intersection of computational methods and the study of the ancient Near East.
+OpenDANES publishes tutorials, original research articles, project reviews, and annotated resources that explore the intersection of computational methods and the study of the ancient Near East.
 Our open access peer-reviewed content represents high quality scholarship in the field of Digital Ancient Near Eastern Studies.
 Join us in advancing the digital revolution in the study and dissemination of the ancient world, and submit your work to OpenDANES.

 The Digital Ancient Near Eastern Studies (DANES) network is a consortium of scholars who study the ancient Near East and scholars from computer and data science.
 Our purpose is to teach, learn, and share best practices of using computational methods and tools to rediscover our past.
 The network has an annual conference and working groups.
 It was initiated in 2023 with our [opening conference](https://digitalpasts.github.io/DANES/){:target="_blank"}.